-Hint: now is the time to make good, honest choices.
-Changing your behavioral patterns and creating new habits are essential to success in budgeting!
+Note: Now is the time to make good, honest choices.
+Changing your behavioral patterns and creating new habits is essential to success in budgeting.

 When the money comes in, pay your expenses starting at #1 and go down the list until the money runs out!
 It’s as simple as that…whatever does not get paid must wait until you bring in more money.

-Bottom Line: When it comes to creating your budget with an irregular income, don’t overcomplicate it!
+When it comes to creating your budget with an irregular income, don’t overcomplicate it.